Mixed Strategy Constraints in Continuous Games

 \subsubsection{Properties}

-The primary appeal of chance constraints comes from the ability to vary $\varconfidence$ to soften constraints and remove the undesirable dependence of the solution on arbitrarily poor-quality, but feasible, pure strategies.
+The primary appeal of chance constraints comes from the ability to vary $\varconfidence$ to soften constraints and remove the dependence of the solution on arbitrarily poor-quality, but feasible, pure strategies.
 As such, chance constraints are applicable in ``dense'' problems with many players and significant mixing, in which many joint strategies have low feasibility due to the high number of player interactions.
-The existence of a solution is maintained by allowing players to mix with all strategies, not only those with no possibility of infeasibility; as the number of pure strategies grows the possibility of infeasibility disappears.
+The existence of a solution is maintained by allowing players to mix with all strategies, not only those with no possibility of infeasibility.
 In this way we might expect the general amount of mixing to decrease as $\varconfidence$ increases.

-On the other hand, $\varconfidence$ also has an effect on the solution quality; low settings of it can permit low-feasibility equilibria that are filtered out at higher confidences.
+On the other hand, $\varconfidence$ also has an effect on the solution quality --- low settings of it can permit low-feasibility equilibria that are filtered out at higher confidences.
 In games that have mixed strategy equilibria where the constraint is fully upheld, we might expect the amount of mixing to \textit{increase} with $\varconfidence$.

 At $\varconfidence_{i,\idxconstraint} = 1$, all combinations of pure strategies must be feasible w.r.t. the constraint function $g_{i,j}$, which can lead to unusual behavior.
 As an example, consider a game where each of two players has $\numstrats$ strategies and is incentivized to mix over all of them, with the caveat that the two players cannot choose the same strategy.
 At $\varconfidence_{i,\idxconstraint}=1$, as $\numstrats \rightarrow \infty$, it is impossible for all players to achieve an even mix for any finite but arbitrarily large number of lanes; there is always a (vanishingly small) likelihood of collision.